Crestron/CH5ShellUtilitiesCli/src/cli/update-project/README.md

 ### Validations and Important points

 1. Validation for projectName argument are as follows:
-    - package name length should be greater than zero
+    - project name length should be greater than zero and cannot exceed 214
-    - all the characters in the package name must be lowercase i.e., no uppercase or mixed case names are allowed
+    - project name characters must be lowercase i.e., no uppercase or mixed case names are allowed
-    - package name can consist of hyphens
+    - project name can consist of hyphens and numbers, and can only begin with alphabets
-    - package name must not contain any non-url-safe characters (since name ends up being part of a URL)
+    - project name must not contain any non-url-safe characters (since name ends up being part of a URL)
-    - package name should not start with . or _
-    - package name should not contain any leading or trailing spaces
-    - package name should not contain any of the following characters: ~)('!*
+    - project name should not contain any spaces or any of the following characters: ~)('!*
-    - package name length cannot exceed 214

 2. All argument names like projectName, menuOrientation etc are exactly the same as defined in project-config.json.
 Only exception is 'version'.
 To update version, you will need to use `ch5-shell-cli update:project --projectVersion "1.0.0"`

 3. Pages / widgets can be added using the configuration file method.
 If there are newer pages / widgets in the config file (that do not exist in the project), then the new pages / widgets will be added.
 If the config file does not contain the pages / widgets defined in the project, then these pages will be deleted and cannot be restored.
 The configuration file values will override the project-config.json file in the project.

 4. if a config file is used to update the project, a confirmation will be requested by the script for updating the project.
 You can pass --force to override the confirmation.
+If config file is added as an argument along with other parameters to the update:project command, then config file takes precedence, and other parameters are ignored.

 5. To access help, execute `ch5-shell-cli update:project --help`.